aoi-buh/algorithmica/content/english/hpc/algorithms/factorization.md

 ---
 title: Integer Factorization
 weight: 3
+params:
     published: true
 ---

 The problem of factoring integers into primes is central to computational [number theory](/hpc/number-theory/).
 It has been [studied](https://www.cs.purdue.edu/homes/ssw/chapter3.pdf) since at least the 3rd century BC, and [many methods](https://en.wikipedia.org/wiki/Category:Integer_factorization_algorithms) have been developed that are efficient for different inputs.

 In this case study, we specifically consider the factorization of *word-sized* integers: those on the order of $10^9$ and $10^{18}$.
-Untypical for this book, in this one, you may actually learn an asymptotically better algorithm: we start with a few basic approaches and gradually build up to the $O(\sqrt[4]{n})$-time *Pollard's rho algorithm* and optimize it to the point where it can factorize 60-bit semiprimes in 0.3-0.4ms and ~3 times faster than the previous state-of-the-art.
+Untypical for this book, in this one, you may actually learn an asymptotically better algorithm: we start with a few basic approaches and gradually build up to the $O(\sqrt[4]{n})$-time *llard's rho algorithm* and optimize it to the point where it can factorize 60-bit semiprimes in 0.3-0.4ms and ~3 times faster than the previous state-of-the-art.

 <!--
 Integer factorization is interesting because of the RSA problem.